 Lake Powell - Desert Fishing Paradise

 Lake Powell's red rock canyons and crystal-clear water create a fishing experience unlike anywhere else.
-This massive reservoir straddles the Arizona-Utah border, offering 1,960 miles of shoreline when full.
+This massive reservoir straddles the Arizona-Utah border, offering 1,960 miles of shoreline when at full pool.

+Despite lower levels, fishing quality remains excellent.
 Smallmouth and largemouth bass thrive in the lake's varied structure.
 Rocky points, submerged plateaus, and canyon walls hold fish year-round.
 Spring bass fishing peaks in April and May when fish spawn in protected coves.
+The reduced surface area actually improves angling success rates by concentrating fish.

 Striped bass represent Powell's most popular sportfish.
 These powerful predators grow large on abundant shad populations.
-Anglers catch stripers using various techniques, from trolling deep-diving plugs to casting surface lures during boils.
+Anglers catch stripers using various techniques, from trolling deep-diving plugs to casting surface lures during boils near shore.

 The lake also supports walleye, channel catfish, and crappie populations.
 Each species occupies different habitats within the lake's complex underwater terrain.
 Night fishing for catfish produces impressive results during summer months.